cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-forecasting/_index.en.md

 +++
-title = "Lab 5: Timeseries Data Forecasting Workshops" description = "In the workshops, we are going to experiment how to use SageMaker built-in algorithm, Amazon Forecast service and Gluton Timeseries package to do forecasting prediction." date = 2020-10-15T00:00:00+11:00 weight = 50 chapter = false
+title = "Lab 5: End to End Timeseries Forecasting" description = "In this collection of labs, we will explore how to solve various time-series forecasting problems.
+Each lab will explore the use cases, algorithms, data science techniques and AWS services that can be used to solve time series problems.
+We will show how to predicting air quality with neural networks, forecast electricity consumption with GluonTS, make sales projections with Amazon Forecast and detect anomalies with SageMaker and Kinesis Data Analytics. " date = 2020-10-15T00:00:00+11:00 weight = 50 chapter = false